-- Small shark, only growing to 4 feet long
+- A small shark, only growing to 4 feet long

-- Named for the prominent spines, or “horns”, in front of its dorsal fins
+- Named for the prominent spines, or “horns”, in front of its dorsal (top) fins

-- Shades of tan and gray, with a blunt snout
+- Shades of tan and gray in coloration, with a blunt snout

 - Prominent ridges over eyes